Nutria: Herbivory and habitat degradation

 Wetlands in general are a valuable resource both economically and environmentally.
 For instance, the U.S. Fish and Wildlife Service determined wetlands covered only 5% of the land surface of the contiguous 48 United States, but they support 31% of the nation's plant species.
 These very biodiverse systems provide resources, shelter, nesting sites, and resting sites (particularly Louisiana's coastal wetlands such as Grand Isle for migratory birds) to a wide array of wildlife.
 Human users also receive many benefits from wetlands, such as cleaner water, storm surge protection, oil and gas resources (especially on the Gulf Coast), reduced flooding, and chemical and biological waste reduction, to name a few.
 In Louisiana, rapid wetland loss occurs due to a variety of reasons; this state loses an estimated area about the size of a football field every hour.
-The problem became so serious that Sheriff Harry Lee of Jefferson Parish used SWAT sharpshooters against the animals.

 In 1998, the Louisiana Department of Wildlife and Fisheries (LDWF) conducted the first Louisiana coast-wide survey, which was funded by the Coastal Wetlands Planning, Protection, and Restoration Act and titled the Nutria Harvest and Wetland Demonstration Program, to evaluate the condition of the marshlands.
 The survey revealed through aerial surveys of transects that herbivory damage to wetlands totaled roughly 90,000 acre.
 The next year, LDWF performed the same survey and found the area damaged by herbivory increased to about 105,000 acre.
-The LDWF has determined the wetlands affected by nutria decreased from an estimated minimum of 80,000 acre of Louisiana wetlands in 2002–2003 season to about 6,296 acre during the 2010–2011 season.
+The LDWF has determined the wetlands affected by the nutria decreased from an estimated minimum of 80,000 acre of Louisiana wetlands in 2002–2003 season to about 6,296 acre during the 2010–2011 season.
 The LDWF stresses that coastal wetland restoration projects will be greatly hindered without effective, sustainable nutria population control.